Make money for scrap metal that you just have lying around.

 Before you go to the scrapyard near you, separate and organize all of your scrap metal.
 This will allow you to know exactly what scrap metal you have to sell and ensure nothing valuable gets overlooked.
 If you’re scrapping your car, make sure you do these steps before you bring it to a scrap yard!

 There are most likely multiple scrap metal recycling yards within driving distance of your location.
 Take your time looking into each one and getting potential estimates for your load of scrap metal.
 You don’t just want to find the closest scrap yard to you and be done with it.
-You want to find the scrapyard that will give you the most money for scrap metal possible.
+You want to find the scrapyard that will give you the top dollar amount for scrap metal possible.

 Looking for other ways to make money getting rid of old stuff?
 Check out our guide on selling your old clothes for cash!